Caffeine and ADHD: What You Should Know

-The topic of Caffeine and ADHD is responsible for some controversial discussions, but in this article, we’re not going to jump to conclusions.
+The topic of caffeine and ADHD is responsible for some controversial discussions.
+However, in this article, we’re not going to jump to conclusions.
 Caffeine is the most widely consumed drug globally.
 It is a stimulant that can be found in coffee, tea, chocolate, some carbonated drinks, and several other sources.

 How Caffeine interacts with ADHD and ADHD Medication

 When caffeine consumption is introduced to the body, it stimulates the central nervous system .
 The most noticeable effect is mental alertness in people with ADHD.

 Caffeine also improves the production of a chemical known as dopamine, which activates the pleasure-seeking part of the brain.
 This combination of effects makes someone who consumes coffee and caffeinated drinks more focused on the task at hand.
 It may even make the process of completing tasks more enjoyable.